-Officers.-The officers shall consist of a chairperson and a secretary.
+Officers-The officers shall consist of a chairperson and a secretary.
 In union school boards serving a school sponsored by two or more churches a treasurer, a vice-chairperson, and an assistant secretary should also be appointed.
 Where the school is operated by one church, the chairperson should be elected by the church; where the school is operated by two or more churches, the chairperson should be elected by the board from among its own members at the first meeting after its election.
+In the event that agreement between the churches is not possible, the appointment will be made by the conference board of education/conference committee.
 The principal of the school is generally appointed as secretary of the board.

-Relation of Union School Boards to the Local Churches.-Where two or more churches operate a union school, any action of the board which involves the churches in financial obligations must be submitted to the respective boards of the churches for approval.
+Relation of Union School Boards to the Local Churches-Where two or more churches operate a union school, any action of the board which involves the churches in financial obligations must be submitted to the respective boards of the churches for approval.

-Term of Office. - Where a separate school board is elected, one of two plans may be followed with reference to the time when its members are elected and the term of office: (1) All the members may be elected at the close of the calendar or fiscal year and function for one year; (2) the members of the first board may be chosen for terms of one, two, and three years, respectively, the new members being chosen each succeeding year for a period of three years.
+Term of Office-Where a separate school board is elected, one of two plans may be followed with reference to the time when its members are elected and the term of office: (1) All the members may be elected at the close of the calendar or fiscal year and function for one year; (2) the members of the first board may be chosen for terms of one, two, and three years, respectively, the new members being chosen each succeeding year for a period of three years.
 The purpose of this plan is to have a nucleus of experienced members on the board to ensure a continuity of successful educational policy.